somedude72/posture-detection/README.md

-# Posture Detection
+## Posture Detection

 <img width="324" alt="TN" src="https://user-images.githubusercontent.com/101906945/204119817-f6b19fa1-9890-4a67-8aeb-3b37161a269f.png"><img width="324" alt="TN2" src="https://user-images.githubusercontent.com/101906945/204119820-cf92690c-3703-42b0-b596-f7cddb25b570.png">

-This is the Final Project for Nvidia and IDTech's program.
-It is a model that can identify good sitting posture and bad sitting posture (Kyphosis and Forward Head) with both images and video.
-This model is trained from a tiny dataset consisting of only 100 images of bad posture and 100 images of good posture, all of which are taken from a webcam.
+This page is designated for the Final Project submission for Nvidia and IDTech's program.
+This project is a machine learning model that can identify good sitting posture and bad sitting posture (Kyphosis and Forward Head) with both images and video.
+The model is trained from a tiny dataset consisting of only 100 images of bad posture and 100 images of good posture, all of which are taken from a webcam.

-This model works best when you face directly into the camera, and is designated to run on the Jetson Nano.
+This model works best when you face directly into the camera, and is designed to run on the Jetson Nano.
 Basic Linux terminal knowledge is recommended.

-# Installation
+## Installation

  - Install Python 3 on your Jetson Nano
  - Clone the jetson-inference project into your home directory